 To see the entries, head to your WordPress dashboard and click on WPForms » Entries.
-Then you’ll see the Entries screen that shows you all your form submissions.
-Click on View to see details about the entry.
+Then you’ll see the Entries screen that shows you all your forms.
+Click on your file upload form to see its submissions and hit View to see details about a specific entry.

-Now that you’re inside the entry, you’ll be able to see the File Upload name, plus click on it to view it and/or download it.
+Now that you’re inside the entry, you’ll be able to see the file name, plus click on it to view and/or download it.

 Check out this complete guide to form entries if you’d like to learn even more.